Copy and paste the below script into your own website or blog to embed this book.

 Just shy of twenty-three years from when Gabaldon first put to paper her story about a woman traveling back in time through standing stones, that story was taking on a new form, as actors breathed life into the beloved characters and the vast beauty of Scotland served as its backdrop.
 Outlander, the series, takes the story of Claire Beauchamp Randall and James MacKenzie Fraser into a whole new realm, and in this book, that journey is our story. . . .

 Tara Bennett is a New York Times bestselling author and entertainment journalist.
-As an author, or co-author, she’s written more than twenty official movie and TV companion books including Sons of Anarchy: The Official Collector’s Edition; Showrunners: The Art of Running a TV Show; The Official Making of Big Trouble in Little China; Fringe: September’s Notebook; Lost Encyclopedia; The Art of Ice Age; and many more.
-Bennett is also a contributing writer for Sci Fi magazine, Total Film, Blastr, and is a U.S. editor for SFX magazine.
-She is an adjunct TV writing professor at Rowan University.
+As an author or co-author she’s written more than thirty official movie and TV companion books including Sons of Anarchy: The Official Collector’s Edition, The Official Making of Big Trouble in Little China, Fringe: September’s Notebook, the impending official history of Marvel Studios, and many more.
+Tara Bennett is also a senior producer and podcast host for Syfy Wire, a U.S. editor for SFX magazine, and a feature writer for Sci Fi magazine and Total Film.
+She is a TCA member and an adjunct professor of radio, television, and film at Rowan University.